 The idea was to remind people that they should take their time to enjoy a healthy meal and slow down for a moment.
 The design brings it to life by omitting unnecessary elements that usually take place on a similar package.

 This minimalistic design features a simple blobby illustration at the center of the cup.
 Above it, you'll find the relaxing Molokiya logo written in a custom font resembling a cursive-type style.
 You'll see the product name in sans-serif on the blobs below the logo.
 As sans serif is capitalized, the ratio is balanced by a cursive one-word description of the product variant.

 - Clever logo redesign

-Milgrad is a dairy product producer that wanted to step out from the all-too-common brand representation with its packaging design.
-So, Depot branding agency offered them three different approaches to assist them in making something unique and recognizable.
+Milgrad is a dairy product producer who wanted to step out from the all-too-common brand representation with its packaging design.
+So, the Depot branding agency offered them three different approaches to assist them in making something unique and recognizable.
 The winning idea was to create an emotional connection with the target market.

 Each container depicts the story of a big blue curious cat that takes up most of the space on the white package.
 The feline brand ambassador is incredibly successful in evoking positive feelings and making customers smile as they look at it.

 The designers wanted to keep the focus on the cute cat, but the design was used for three different products.
 So, the minimalistic solution was to use distinct font colors to indicate variety.

 The packaging design was so thorough that it included a logo rebrand.
 Now, even the blue "M” depicts the outlined image of the furry brand ambassador.